jrsmth/spring/content/spring-certified-pro/01-spring-core/README.md

         * i.e. you don't have the ability to mark a class with `@Component` and scan it within your own packages
         * Example: using `ObjectMapper`, `RestTemplate`, etc
     * Annotation (`@Component`, Stereotypes):
-        * Typically used if you own the code and as such you can pick up an `@Component` (etc) annotation with a component scan of your application
+        * Typically used if you own the code and as such you can pick up `@Component` (etc) with a scan of your packages

 <br>